-- For in-person lab sections, the labs will be completed in groups.
-For the online lab section, group work options will be provided separately via Blackboard. - The maximum group size will be determined by the Instructor based on the number of students - Groups may change throughout the semester at the discretion of the Instructor. - For in-person lab sections, all group members must be present in lab class to participate in group lab reports. - If a student is assigned to an in-person lab section and they do not attend lab class, they must complete the lab and submit their report independently. - All group members will receive the same lab grade. - Any dispute over a group member's participation in the lab must be made in writing within 24 hours of lab submission.
+- For the synchronous lab sections the labs will be completed in groups.
+For the asynchronous lab section students can choose to work in groups or on their own - The maximum group size will be determined by the Instructor based on the number of students - Groups may change throughout the semester at the discretion of the Instructor. - For the synchronous lab sections, all group members must be present in lab class to participate in group lab reports.
+If a student is assigned to an in-person lab section and they do not attend lab class, they must complete the lab and submit their report independently. - All group members must participate in the completion of the lab and will receive the same lab grade. - Any dispute over a group member's participation in the lab must be made in writing within 24 hours of lab submission.
 Each group member must provide a written description of the contribution to the lab of all group members.
-To resolve the dispute, each group member may be required to meet with the Instructor individually.
+To resolve the dispute, each group member will be required to provide an email record of their contribution to the lab to the Instructor.